shapor/limacharlie/README.md

 - New set of commands to change events to be exfiled in sensor at runtime (outside of Profiles).
 - New set of commands to set "critical" events, which when they occur in the sensor always trigger an immediate beacon to the cloud.

+## Release Notes
+### 0.7.4
+- Yara signature support may require to bump the max_allowed_packet in MySql to a higher value to be able to hold potentially larger Yara signature files in tasking.
+Additionally, tasking datatype in MySql has been moved from BLOB to LONGBLOB to be able to hold larger tasking, this may require you to drop-recreate the table in question with the new datatype.

 ## Overview
 LIMA CHARLIE is an endpoint security platform.
 It is itself a collection of small projects all working together